warfare-plugins/social-warfare/readme.txt

 > Robert Ryan, Professional Web Designer

 == Changelog ==

+= 4.3.0 (20 JUL 2020) =
+This is a major update to the Facebook share checking functionality of the plugin.

 = 4.2.1 (07 DEC 2020) =
 The 4.2 release was a major release that introduced a whole suite of social analytics